$500 – $3,000

 Chihuahuas are available in these colours:

-Chihuahuas come in two coats: long and smooth.
+Chihuahuas come in two coats: long haired and smooth short haired.
 Common colours include Chocolate & Gold, White, Black & White, Red, and Brindle & White.

 Characteristics & Tendencies: